tiprankstipranks

 Technical problems or disruptions that affect either our customers' (and their users') ability to access our platform and products, or the software, internal applications, database, and network systems underlying our platform and products, could damage our reputation and brands, lead to reduced demand for our platform and products, lower revenues, and increased costs.

-Our business, brands, reputation, and ability to attract and retain customers depend upon the satisfactory performance, reliability, and availability of our platform, which in turn depend upon the availability of the internet and our third-party service providers.
-Interruptions in these systems, whether due to system failures, computer viruses, software errors, physical or electronic break-ins, malicious hacks or attacks on our systems (such as denial of service attacks), or force majeure events, could affect the security and availability of our products and prevent or inhibit the ability of customers to access our platform.
-In addition, the software, internal applications, and systems underlying our products and platform are complex and may not be error-free.
+Our business, brands, reputation, and ability to attract and retain customers depend upon the satisfactory performance, reliability, and availability of our platform and products, which in turn depend upon the availability of the internet and our third-party service providers.
+Interruptions in these systems, whether due to system failures, computer viruses, software errors, physical or electronic break-ins, malicious hacks or attacks on our systems (such as denial of service attacks), or force majeure events, could affect the security and availability of our platform and products and prevent or inhibit the ability of customers to access our platform and products.
+In addition, the software, internal applications, and systems underlying our platform and products are complex and may not be error-free.
 We may encounter technical problems when we attempt to perform routine maintenance or enhance our software, internal applications, and systems.
 In addition, our platform may be negatively impacted by technical issues experienced by our third-party service providers.
-Any inefficiencies, errors, or technical problems with our software, internal applications, and systems could reduce the quality of our platform and products or interfere with our customers' (and their users') use of our platform and products, which could negatively impact our brand, reduce demand, lower our revenues, and increase our costs.
+Any inefficiencies, errors, or technical problems with our software, internal applications, and systems could reduce the quality of our platform and products or interfere with our customers' (and their users') use of our platform and products, which could negatively impact our brand, reduce demand, trigger termination rights or other financial recourse for our paying customers under our customer agreements, lower our revenues, and increase our costs.

 Technology - Risk 2